Film and Publication Board: History

 The Film and Publication Board was established directly under the directive set out in the Films and Publications Act of 1996, shortly after South Africa achieved independence from apartheid rule.
-The Board's function would be to receive complaints - or applications to evaluate - a film or publication, to classify it according to its suitability for different audiences.
+The Board's function would be to receive complaints, or applications to evaluate a film or publication, and classify it according to its suitability for different audiences.
 These publications could include movies, television programs, computer games, and music.

 The classification of a film or publication would trigger various prohibitions on possessing, exhibiting, distributing or advertising the film or publication.
-Different ratings were devised, the most serious of which was "X18", which prohibited anyone without a specific license from distributing the content, which had to be conducted within "adult premises".
+Different ratings were devised, the most serious of which was "X18", which prohibited anyone without a specific licence from distributing the content, which had to be conducted within "adult premises".

-Certain key exemptions from prohibitions were made to the scientific community (in regard to bona fide scientific, documentary, dramatic, artistic, literary or religious films and publications), and the media (in that those holding a broadcasting license were exempt from the duty to apply for classification).
+Certain key exemptions from prohibitions were made to the scientific community (in regard to bona fide scientific, documentary, dramatic, artistic, literary or religious films and publications), and the media (in that those holding a broadcasting licence were exempt from the duty to apply for classification).

 An appeals process was also defined under the Act, allowing rulings made by the FPB to be contested and challenged.

 On 3 March 2020, Netflix agreed to obey the FPB's classification rules in the distribution of content in South Africa.

+On 13 March, 2023, Hee Yay agreed to obey the FPB's classification rules in the distribution of content in South Africa.